avo-hq/docs.avohq.io/docs/3.0/scopes.md

 :::option `name`
 This value is going to be displayed on the scopes bar as the name of the scope.

+This can be a callable value and it receives the `resource` and `query` objects.

+The `query` object can be used to compute and display the record count.

+Please see [the recipe](./recipes/display-scope-record-count.html) on how to enable it.
 :::

 :::option `description`
 This value is going to be displayed when the user hovers over the scope.

+This can be a callable value and it receives the `resource` and `query` objects.
 :::

 :::option `scope`